-The Strata series 1) uses car parts almost exclusively.
-2) is constructed of layers separated by from 1/2″ to 1″.
-3) is created sing the “response” method.
-4) structure is first then colour.
+The Strata series: 1) uses car parts almost exclusively, 2) is constructed of layers (1/2″ to 1″ depth), 3) is created using the “response” method, 4) has colour decisions made after the structural ones.

 Building these pieces in layers makes a subtly ever-changing piece based on point of view.
 In addition, shadows play a significant part in how the work is perceived.